SocietyForArtisticResearch/rc-pandoc-help/04-A-footnotes.md

 <a id="footnotes-and-popovers"></a>

-# Graphical Editor - Popovers
+# Popovers

+*this feature is available in graphical & block pages*

 __Popovers__ provide a way to present additional content in your exposition without cluttering the page.
 The popover appears when the reader clicks/hoovers